microsoft/pxt-microbit/docs/projects/micro-coin.md

 Each @boardname@ contains a **coin**, which is made of a **block chain**.
 To mine new blocks in the coin, the user shakes the @boardname@ and hopes that they will be in luck!
 The block chain is public and can't be modified so it's ok to share it.

+## ~hint

+**Coins, blocks, chains**

+In the world of crypto currency, a _coin_ is a list of _blocks_ that record transfers (transactions) of the coin.
+A block might contain information like the time it was created (mined) and who mined it.
+The most important part of the block is it's _hash_.
+This is a special number made from the information in the last block of the block list combined with the hash number of previous block in the list.
+The new block contains information for the current transaction and this new hash number.
+The new block is added to the list of previous blocks.
+This list is then transmitted to the crypto currency network.

+The block list sent to the network is called a _blockchain_.
+Other currency miners see it and try to calculate again the same hash number found in the last block of the chain.
+By doing this, they are verifying that the block is correct and the transaction was valid.
+Crypto currency systems reward miners for doing this by adding some currency to their accounts.

+## ~

 When a new block is found, it's added to the coin and broadcasted to the other @boardname@.
 When a block is received, the current chain is updated and so on.

-Each block is tagged with the device serial number so your score is the number of blocks successfully added to the chain.
+Each block is tagged with the device serial number so your score is the number of blocks you successfully added to the chain.

 Happy mining!